 “But, mom, one more thing,” she said, after we had sat companionably for awhile.

 “I want you to stay with me the whole time, OK?”

 “Yes, the whole time.
 I want you to stay with me and not leave me, OK?”

 “OK, I’ll stay with you and not leave you.
 I’ll go with you as far as I can go, OK?”

 “Yes, I promise.
 But just one more thing, Olivia.”

 “What if I have to go pee?”
 And we laughed.

-Until that time, I had never felt totally overwhelmed in any circumstance, except possibly by childbirth, where the outcome is usually a happy one.
+Until that time, I had never felt totally overwhelmed in any circumstance, except possibly at moments by childbirth, where the outcome is expected to be a happy one–and always was for me.
 This labor of the heart was one ending in terrific loss for us, and a leap into an unknown world for our daughter.
 This was the darkest of all nights we could have imagined before then.
 And yet His song was there with us in the night, a prayer to the God of our life.